Minhao-Zhang/MBTI-Classification/README.md

 ![Screenshot](./figs/run_screenshot_2.png)

 The model achieved a higher accuracy score, but the F1 score was lower.
 A significant drop in both accuracy and F1 score occurred around the 8000-step mark, which coincided with the start of a new epoch, suggesting that the model was re-training on the same data.
-By 9000 steps, the model's training loss had dropped significantly, while the validation loss remained high, indicating clear overfitting.
+By 9000 steps, the model's training loss had dropped significantly, while the validation loss remained high, indicating clear overfit.
 This suggests that limiting training to a single epoch might be necessary, as the model begins to overfit as soon as it encounters the same data again.

 I also attempted to train the model on all other MBTI dimensions, but the results were similarly disappointing.